The EU vowed more grants to Morocco estimated at MAD 3 billion by the end of 2020.

 The grant is part of the EU commitment and support programs to assist partners to improve health, social protection, training, and education sectors.

-The EU and the education ministry’s statement emphasized that the grant comes in response to the “incessant efforts led by the Moroccan state since the first days of the pandemic notable through the National Solidarity Fund COVID-19.”
+The EU and the economy ministry’s statement emphasized that the grant comes in response to the “incessant efforts led by the Moroccan state since the first days of the pandemic notable through the National Solidarity Fund COVID-19.”

 The joint press release expressed the EU’s support for the “proactive” approach Morocco adopted under high instructions to mitigate the COVID-19 crisis.